10 Things to Consider Before Building a Home

 3. Find the Perfect Lot

-One of the most popular sayings in real estate is location, location, location and for a very good reason.
+One of the most popular sayings in real estate is location, location, location, and for a very good reason.
 Whether you decide to build a new home or buy a resale one thing you’ll never be able to change is the lot location.
 So if you’re building a home you’ll want to find the perfect lot.
 Although that in itself can be a challenge, from the lack of lots available to whether or not the home you’re building will fit.
+This is another thing to consider before building a new home.

 4. Design for the Future

 Of course, you want to design your home making it perfect for you.
-However, when deciding on the design you should think about the future too.
+However, when deciding on the design you should think about the future too and cool things to include when building a house.
 Will you be there forever?
 If so maybe a one-story home is the best option.
 Will you outgrow this home and need to sell?
 Will the design that works for you work for everyone?
 These are things you’ll want to consider and keep in mind when designing your new home.

 5. Get Experience Involved

-Don’t be afraid to get a Realtor involved to help you navigate the process.
+Don’t be afraid to get a Realtor involved before building a new home to help you navigate the process.
 Not only will they be able to help you determine if you should build or buy an existing home they will be able to point you in the right direction.
-Most Realtors have close relationships with local builders, contractors and if you need to buy a lot they can help with that too.
+Most Realtors have close relationships with local builders and contractors, and if you need to buy a lot they can help with that too.

 Talking to family and friends who’ve built a home is a great resource too.
 They’ll be able to advise you on things you may not have even thought about.
 And don’t be afraid to ask questions even if they seem too personal.
 Such as if they had to build again would they?
 Did they stay on budget?
 Was it a stressful process?
 What would they do differently if they had to do it all over again?